khulnasoft/AiKit/README.md

 # Citation

-If you use Ivy for your work, please don\'t forget to give proper credit by including the accompanying [paper](https://arxiv.org/abs/2102.02886) 📄 in your references.
+If you use Aikit for your work, please don\'t forget to give proper credit by including the accompanying [paper](https://arxiv.org/abs/2102.02886) 📄 in your references.
 It\'s a small way to show appreciation and help to continue to support this and other open source projects 🙌

     @article{lenton2021aikit,
-      title={Ivy: Templated deep learning for inter-framework portability}, author={Lenton, Daniel and Pardo, Fabio and Falck, Fabian and James, Stephen and Clark, Ronald}, journal={arXiv preprint arXiv:2102.02886},
+      title={Aikit: Templated deep learning for inter-framework portability}, author={Lenton, Daniel and Pardo, Fabio and Falck, Fabian and James, Stephen and Clark, Ronald}, journal={arXiv preprint arXiv:2102.02886},
       year={2021}